gnoul4869/gnoul4869/README.md

 <pre>
 J.A.D.A.I (10/2022):

-"J.A.D.A.I (Just Another Discord Artificial Intelligence) is an AI Assistant built to assist people on discord using various functionalities"
+"J.A.D.A.I (Just Another Discord Artificial Intelligence) is an AI Assistant built to assist people on discord with many built-in functionalities"

 Languages: Python
 Library: Discord.py, Tensorflow, NLTK, Numpy, Pandas, Matplotlib